Sayed Farooq-ur-Rahman: Trial and execution

 In 1996, the Awami League, under the leadership of Sheikh Mujibur Rahman's daughter, Sheikh Hasina, won the general election and became the Prime Minister of Bangladesh.
 Under her party's majority, the Indemnity Act was repealed, and a court case was initiated over the killing of Mujib and his family.
 In August 1996, he was arrested by the Bangladesh Police.
 In 1998, the Dhaka High Court sentenced Sayed Farooq-ur-Rahman to death.
 After the Awami League's defeat in the 2001 general election, the BNP government of Begum Khaleda Zia slowed down the proceedings in the Mujib murder case.
 In October 2007, he filed an appeal with the Bangladesh Supreme Court.
 After Sheikh Hasina returned to power in 2009, the court case was restarted.
 He was executed along with other plotters on 28 January 2010.

 Family life and legacy

 Sayed Farooq-ur-Rahman was married to Farida Khan, a daughter of S. H. Khan, the younger brother of Abul Kashem Khan, a leading industrialist and minister belonging to the politically prominent Khan family of Chittagong.
 His elder son, Sayed Tariq Rahman, is chairman of the Bangladesh Freedom Party founded by him, Tariq lives and is based in Sydney.
-The vice-chairman of the Bangladesh Freedom Party is his younger son, Sayed Zubair Farooq who is a Doctoral graduate in behavioral economics and ethical banking from the University of Technology Sydney.
-Zubair served as ministerial financial advisor to Mohammed bin Rashid al-Maktoum.
+His younger son, Sayed Zubair Farooq is a Doctoral graduate in behavioral economics and ethical banking from the University of Technology Sydney, Zubair also served as ministerial financial advisor to Mohammed bin Rashid al-Maktoum.

 Farooq had a passion for flying planes, reading books on military history and tactics and driving fast cars.